reshinto/hft_notes/README.md

 10. High-Frequency Trading (HFT) Algorithms
     - HFT algorithms encompass a broad range of ultra-low latency algorithms that execute a large number of trades within extremely short timeframes.
     - These algorithms exploit small price discrepancies, market microstructure patterns, or latency arbitrage opportunities, relying on speed and technology to gain a competitive edge.

+## Common structure

+1. Data Ingestion and Processing:
+    - Connect to market data sources or APIs.
+    - Receive and parse incoming market data feeds in real-time.
+    - Store or update relevant market data in memory or a database.
+2. Strategy Development:
+    - Implement mathematical models, statistical analysis, or machine learning techniques to generate trading signals.
+    - Define rules and parameters for trade entry, exit, position sizing, and risk management.
+    - Incorporate any proprietary algorithms or trading strategies specific to the firm's approach.
+3. Order Generation:
+    - Translate trading signals or strategy rules into order generation logic.
+    - Determine the desired order type (market, limit, etc.) and order quantity based on the trading strategy.
+    - Apply any pre-trade risk checks or constraints defined by regulatory requirements or risk management rules.
+4. Order Routing and Execution:
+    - Connect to order execution venues or trading platforms via APIs.
+    - Route orders to the appropriate venues based on factors like liquidity, execution speed, or transaction costs.
+    - Handle order execution confirmations and updates from the venues.
+    - Implement algorithms for smart order routing, balancing tradeoff between speed and best execution.
+5. Risk Management:
+    - Monitor positions, exposure, and overall risk metrics in real-time.
+    - Apply risk limits or controls to prevent excessive loss or exposure.
+    - Implement risk mitigation techniques like hedging or portfolio rebalancing.
+6. Performance Monitoring and Analysis:
+    - Track and record trading performance metrics, including P&L (profit and loss), trade statistics, and order execution quality.
+    - Conduct post-trade analysis to evaluate the effectiveness of the trading strategies.
+    - Monitor latency and system performance to ensure efficient operation and identify any issues.
+7. Infrastructure and Connectivity:
+    - Build and maintain a high-performance, low-latency infrastructure.
+    - Optimize networking, server hardware, and software configurations for fast data processing and order execution.
+    - Implement fault-tolerant and high-availability mechanisms to ensure system reliability.